akshendra/akshendra.github.io/the-madlad-reduce/index.md

 `Object.assign` copies values from source objects to given object, but it does a shallow copy and also mutates the given object.

-I want a function ª`deepAssign`) that would do a deep copy and would not mutate the given object.
+I want a function (`deepAssign`), that would do a deep copy and would not mutate the given object.

 ```js
 const source = {